 When you say legume the first thought is usually peas and beans.
 They are legumes but they are a small part of this large group of plants.
 Legumes are excellent nitrogen fixers for the soil making them beneficial cover crops for the garden.
 Legumes can accomplish so many things in your soil.
 They are used to prevent erosion, prevent weeds, and add organic matter.

-Annual winter legumes, like the name implies, are planted in early fall for maturing over winter for providing N and biomass production in time for spring planting.
+Annual winter legumes, like the name implies, are planted in early fall for maturing over winter to provide Nitrogen and biomass production in time for spring planting.
 Both perennial and biennial legumes grow quickly making them perfect forage crops between main crops.

-As forage crops, they can be turned under for the soil or harvested to feed livestock and poultry.
+As forage crops, they can be turned under to enrich the soil or harvested to feed livestock and poultry.
 The use of summer annual legumes as cover crops for the garden depends totally on your climate.
 In cooler climates, these summer crops aren’t an option.

 Non-legumes